avadhpatel1508/AvengersNexus/README.md

 ### 💬 Real-Time Chat
 - Room-based chats (one per mission)
-- 1-on-1 or group communication
+- Group communication
 - Powered by Socket.IO
-- Typing indicators, real-time delivery
+- Real-time delivery

 ### 🎁 Reward System
-- Admin can assign rewards to users based on performance
+- Admin can assign rewards to users
 - Clients can view accumulated rewards in their dashboard

 ---